mit-pdos/argosy/artifact/README.md

 Note that we include some dependencies as git submodules (you can also get them with `git submodule update --init --recursive`).

 We also have a VirtualBox VM available at (TODO: upload VM appliance).
 The default settings are 4GB of RAM and 2 vCPUs, but Argosy builds in a couple minutes with as little as 1GB of RAM and 1 vCPU.
-The VM's password is `password` and the default account has `sudo` access without a password.
+The VM's default user has no password and sudo access.
 A copy of the artifact is in the home folder at `~ubuntu/argosy-artifact`.

 ## Compiling